Class 1 Exam > Class 1 Notes > General Knowledge for Young Learners > Different Shapes of Moon

 What Are the Moon’s Phases?

 If you have looked into the night sky, you may have noticed the Moon appears to change shape each night.
 Some nights, the Moon might look like a narrow crescent.
-Other nights, the Moon might look like a bright circle.
+On other nights, the Moon might look like a bright circle.
 And on other nights, you might not be able to see the Moon at all.
 The different shapes of the Moon that we see at different times of the month are called the Moon’s phases.

 Different Shapes of Moon | General Knowledge for Young Learners - Class 1

 The Moon does not produce its own light.
 There is only one source of light in our solar system, and that is the Sun.
 Without the Sun, our Moon would be completely dark.
-What you may have heard referred to as “moonlight” is actually just sunlight reflecting off of the Moon’s surface.
+What you may have heard referred to as “moonlight” is just the sunlight reflecting off of the Moon’s surface.

-The Sun’s light comes from one direction, and it always illuminates, or lights up, one half of the Moon – the side of the Moon that is facing the Sun.
+The Sun’s light comes from one direction, and it always illuminates or lights up, one half of the Moon – the side of the Moon that is facing the Sun.
 The other side of the Moon is dark.

 On Earth, our view of the illuminated part of the Moon changes each night, depending on where the Moon is in its orbit, or path, around Earth.
 When we have a full view of the completely illuminated side of the Moon, that phase is known as a full moon.